Changissnz/nu_merchant_principal/README.md

 legitimate, over those categorized by the societal institution/s to not be fit for the brand, the pride, the legitimacy, per se.
-In the second case, the prideful can challenge the incumbent of the brand labeled legitimate, and either replace or equalize the incumbent.
+In the second case, the prideful challenges the incumbent of the brand labeled legitimate, and either replace or equalize the incumbent.
 Obviously, the first case of legitimacy presents fewer socio-economic challenges to the prideful's recognition, at least from their beginning.
 Nothing is really that cut and dry in societies of flux, however.
 Legitimacy wars make for very sad cases of discussion, from emotive viewpoints.
-And the waging of legitimacy wars, not always violent, heavily rely on information warfare by cryptographic and propagandistic means.
+And the waging of legitimacy wars, not always physically violent, heavily rely on information warfare by cryptographic and propagandistic means.
 So there is that much for truth written on the topic.